Crashedmind/MyTechieBits.com/content/posts/C4/index.md

 published: true
 ---

+> “Big design up front is dumb, but doing no design up front is even dumber.”
+Dave Thomas

 The [C4 Model](https://c4model.com/) is a lightweight software architecture description method.
 It consists of a set of 4 diagrams that describe the **static** structure of a software system.